influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/schema_and_data_layout.md

 For example, if your RP has a duration of one day, InfluxDB will drop an hour's worth of data every hour and will always have 25 shard groups.
 One for each hour in the day and an extra shard group that is partially expiring, but isn't removed until the whole shard group is older than 24 hours.

-Another use case to consider, [filtering meta queries to get results for a specified time period](#run-a-show-tag-keys-query-filtering-by-time-period).
-For example, to find tag keys within a one hour interval, specify a shard group duration of 1h.
+>**Note:** A special use case to consider: filtering queries on schema data (such as tags, series, measurements) by time.
+For example, if you want to filter schema data within a one hour interval, you must set the shard group duration to 1h.
+For more information, see [filter schema data by time](#filter-schema-data-by-time).

 ## Shard group duration recommendations